vatthaphon/Article_Viriyopase2016/README.md

 <p align="justify">When ING and PING co-exist, how do they interact?</p>

 <p align="justify">This repository contains the source code accompanying the paper titled "Cooperation and competition of gamma oscillation mechanisms", publised at Journal of Neurophysiology.
-The goal of this study is to investigate how ING and PING interact in a network that both co-exist.</p>
+The goal of this study is to numerically investigate how ING and PING interact in a network that both co-exist.</p>

 ## Table of Contents
 [1.
 Introduction](#Introduction)